gyuho/learn/src/paxos-etcd-vs-nakamoto-bitcoin-consensus.md

 ### Agreement in Nakamoto

-The key difference is: Paxos assumes the fixed set of servers, whereas Nakamoto is permissionless and open to any participant.
+The key difference is: Paxos requires precise membership, whereas Nakamoto does not require a fixed set of servers.
+Bitcoin network is permissionless and open to any participant.
 Paxos/Raft membership reconfiguration itself (member add/remove) requires consensus from quorum, whereas Nakamoto simply uses [DNS for peer discovery](https://developer.bitcoin.org/devguide/p2p_network.html#peer-discovery).
 Bitcoin being a public, permissionless blockchain introduces different kinds of attacking vectors, which is a key to understanding its consensus mechanism.

 #### Adversary node

 A malicious actor or software error may exhibit Byzantine (i.e., arbitrary) behavior.
-For instance, a transaction "A pays B $100" becomes "A pays C $10,000".
+For instance, a transaction "Person A pays the person B $100" becomes "Person A pays the person C $10,000".
 To prevent such identity spooﬁng and detect corrupted messages, Nakamoto consensus uses cryptographic techniques.

 Bitcoin is a chain of digital signatures.
-Each Bitcoin wallet contains one or more [Elliptic Curve Digital Signature Algorithm (ECDSA)](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm) private keys, which are mathematically related to its addresses.
-The respective public key is used to determine if the signature is genuine.
+Each Bitcoin wallet contains one or more [Elliptic Curve Digital Signature Algorithm (ECDSA)](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm) private keys, which are mathematically derived to its addresses.
+The respective public key is used to determine whether the signature is genuine.
 Bitcoin transfer generates a hash of the previous transaction and the public key of the payee (new owner), which is signed by the private key of the transferrer (previous owner).
 Then the new owner (payee) verifies the incoming transaction with the previous owner's public key.
-Which makes it virtually impossible for an adversary to impersonate without access to the private key.
+Which makes it virtually impossible for an adversary to impersonate the ownership without access to the private key.

 Such public-key cryptographic mechanism ensures only the verified owner can spend the balance, but does not prevent the double-spend: The system can still accept transactions that are cryptographically correct but conflicting spends on the same fund.
-For instance, the previous owner may maliciously sign earlier transactions to double-spend from the same fund -- *A currently has $100 but signs transactions that pay B and C each $100*.
+For instance, the previous owner may maliciously sign earlier transactions to double-spend from the same fund -- *The person A currently has $100 but signs transactions that pay the person B and C each $100*.
 The traditional banking system prevents such double-spend by recording all historical transactions (thus aware of which arrived first).
-In order to accomplish this without the trusted third-party, each Bitcoin transaction must be publicly announced, and the linear view of the transaction history must be validated by the majority of the nodes.
+Bitcoin achieves this by publicly announcing the transactions.
+And the linear view of the transaction history must be validated by the majority of the nodes for the transaction finality.

 #### Sybill attack

 Sybill attack is a scenario when a dishonest group controls as many nodes as required for consensus to taint the outcome in its flavor.
-For instance, the malicious group who controls more than half of the network may out-vote the honest nodes to exert double-spend or refuse to accept or transmit blocks.
+The malicious group who controls more than half of the network can out-vote the honest nodes to exert double-spend or refuse to accept or transmit blocks.
 Bitcoin uses Proof-of-Work (PoW) to prevent such sybil attack (and for its agreement process).

 Bitcoin defines a network-wide "target" number to control the mining difficulty that decides the average number of blocks that can be created per hour -- if blocks are generated too fast, the difficulty increases.
 The checksum of the block header must be less than or equal to the "target" number in order to be added to the blockchain.
 Bitcoin uses [SHA-256](https://en.wikipedia.org/wiki/SHA-2) to double-hash the block header -- `SHA256(SHA256(BLOCK_HEADER))`.
 If the 256-bit number from the hash function is greater than the "target" number, the miner retries the different input.
 This is where the "nonce" comes in. "nonce" is a 32-bit number embedded in the block header (4-byte field): "nonce" starts from 0, and the miner increments "nonce" by 1 for each hash function call.